-We are used to getting links in our email, and even with new cybersecurity threats coming out every day, we still fall victim to social engineering tricks used by malicious entities.
+We are used to getting links in our emails, and even with new cybersecurity threats coming out every day, we still fall victim to social engineering tricks used by malicious entities.
 Emails containing links and attachments, especially coming from someone we know still pick our interest and overwrite our sense of self-preservation.
-Imagine getting an email announcing that a friend of yours had shared a Google Doc with you with a hyperlink to the document that is just at your fingertips.
+Imagine getting an email announcing that a friend of yours had shared a Google Doc with you with a hyperlink to the resource or a document that is just at your fingertips.

-What may happen next is a nasty phishing attempt through user’s own real Google sign-in screen requesting to “continue to Google Docs” – a malicious 3-rd party app just pretending to be actual Google Docs asking to be granted access to victims’ email and address book.
-It’s important to remember the real Google Docs doesn’t need permissions.
-Once malicious access has been granted, the email self-replicates by being sent to all of victim’s contacts.
+What may happen next is a nasty phishing attempt through the user’s own real Google sign-in screen requesting to “continue to Google Docs” – a malicious 3-rd party app just pretending to be actual Google Docs asking to be granted access to victims’ email and address book.
+It’s important to remember that the real Google Docs platform doesn’t need permissions for an openly shared resource.
+Once malicious access has been granted, the email self-replicates by being sent to all of the victim’s contacts.

 It is not the first time Google has been used in phishing scams.